ShortMap/ShortMap/README.md

 </property>
 ```

-* Change the conf/hdfs-site.xml to have the replication factor as 1.
+* Change the file `conf/hdfs-site.xml` to have the replication factor as 1.
 We assume that there will not be any failures and each node will act as a mapper and a reducer.
 ```xml
 <property>
 	<name>dfs.replication</name>